wiseman-timelord/InterLocalRun/README.md

 To use use Open Interpreter with LM Studio, you will need to run LM Studio in the background.

- 1 Download LM Studio from https://lmstudio.ai/, then start it.

- 2 Select a language model then click Download.

- 3 Click the <-> button on the left (below the chat button).

- 4 Select your model at the top, then click Start Server.

 Once the server is running, you can begin your conversation below.